-Montenegro: Revised initiative for HPPs on Tara river disturbs the Green NGOs20.
-July 2015. / SEE Energy News
+Montenegro: Revised initiative for HPPs on Tara river disturbs the Green NGOs, SEE Energy News

 There were several project initiatives for HPPs complex Buk Bjela.
 This project is of joint interest of Montenegro, Bosnia and Serbia due to the cross border effects.
 Tara river situated in national park and currently there is a Parliament Declaration which prohibits any advocacy toward HPPs on Tara river.

 10 years ago it seemed that the river Tara “won eternal freedom and that the hydropower project Buk Bijela, once and for all, was halted.